TMEM8A: Domains and motifs

 TMEM8A is a transmembrane protein with five transmembrane domains, making it one of only three proteins found in the human body with five domains; the other two are CD47 and AC133.
 The protein also contains an EGF-like domain, which is a sequence of about thirty to forty amino-acid residues, found in the sequence of epidermal growth factor (EGF), that has been shown to be present in a more or less conserved form in a large number of other, mostly animal, proteins.
 The functional significance of EGF domains in what appear to be unrelated proteins is not yet clear.
 However, a common feature is that these repeats are found in the extracellular domain of membrane-bound proteins or in proteins known to be secreted.
 The EGF domain includes six cysteine residues which have been shown (in EGF) to be involved in disulphide bonds.
 The main structure is a two-stranded beta-sheet followed by a loop to a short C-terminal two-stranded sheet.
 Subdomains between the conserved cysteines vary in length.

 Post-translational modifications

-The protein has been shown to undergo glycosolation post-translationally at amino acids 144, 407, and 431.
+The protein has been shown to undergo glycosylation post-translationally at amino acids 144, 407, and 431.
 There are also three disulfide bonds between amino acid 498 and 508, 502 and 521, and 523 and 532.
 These disulfide bonds are all characteristic of proteins with an EGF-like domain.